manyavikal17/ProjectTemplate_Spring25/README.md

 ### Future Work

-* Try tuning basic hyperparameters like the number of trees in Random Forest or regularization strength in Logistic Regression.
+* Try tuning basic hyperparameters like the number of trees in Random Forest or regularization strength in Logistic Regression to improve model performance.
+* Experiment with other decision tree-based models such as Gradient Boosting, XGBoost, or LightGBM to compare performance and generalization.
-* Test the model on noisy or incomplete data to see how well it handles real-world imperfections.
+* Test the model on noisy or incomplete data to evaluate robustness in more realistic scenarios.
-* Extend the project by introducing additional mushroom-related datasets or images for multi-modal classification.
-* Investigate model explainability using SHAP or LIME to better understand why the model makes certain predictions.

 ## How to reproduce results